Skip to main content

 What scholars debate

-The central question in Johannine scholarship is whether John's exalted language about Jesus constitutes an identification of Jesus with the God of Israel, or whether it portrays him as the supreme human agent acting on God's behalf within the rich categories of Jewish Wisdom and agency theology.
-Scholars like Richard Bauckham argue that John includes Jesus within the divine identity, while scholars like James Dunn, Marianne Meye Thompson, and Dustin Smith emphasise that John consistently distinguishes Jesus from the Father, presents him as dependent and subordinate, and draws on Wisdom personification rather than a literal "second person" theology.
+The central question in Johannine scholarship is whether John's exalted language about Jesus constitutes an identification of Jesus with the God of Israel, or whether it portrays him as the supreme human agent acting on God's behalf.
+Richard Bauckham (Jesus and the God of Israel) and Larry Hurtado (Lord Jesus Christ) argue that John includes Jesus within the divine identity — the Prologue, the "I AM" sayings, and Thomas's confession cumulatively amount to a claim that Jesus shares in what makes God God.
+D.A.
+Carson and Köstenberger read the Fourth Gospel as presenting a Son who is ontologically equal to the Father while functionally subordinate in mission.
+On the other side, James D.G.
+Dunn (Christology in the Making) and Marianne Meye Thompson (The God of the Gospel of John) argue that John consistently distinguishes Jesus from the one God, presents him as dependent and subordinate, and draws on Wisdom personification rather than a "second person" theology.
+Dustin Smith (Wisdom Christology in the Gospel of John) and Sir Anthony Buzzard argue that the subordination texts are not exceptions to be explained but the interpretive key to the whole Gospel.

 The dating and authorship of the Johannine literature also matters.
-If the Gospel reflects late first-century theology, the question becomes: does its language represent a move toward identifying Jesus as God, or does it represent the fullest expression of a Jewish Wisdom Christology that only later, in Hellenistic hands, was re-read as a claim about ontological divinity?
+If the Gospel reflects late first-century theology, the question becomes: does its language represent a move toward identifying Jesus as God (as Bauckham and Hurtado argue), or does it represent the fullest expression of a Jewish Wisdom Christology that only later, in Hellenistic and conciliar hands, was re-read as a claim about ontological divinity (as Dunn and Thompson argue)?
+The answer shapes how every verse in the Gospel is read.